Samsung/tizen-docs/docs/application/dotnet/guides/nui/resources.md

 # Resources

 NUI provides several ways to handle resource images.
-This tutorial describes the use of Image resources in NUI.
+This tutorial describes the use of image resources in NUI.

 ## Image handling methods

 The two basic methods of handling image resources in NUI are as follows:

-1. `Visuals` are the main building block for UI components and provide reusable rendering logic that is controlled using properties.
+1. `Visual` are the main building block for UI components and provide reusable rendering logic that is controlled using properties.
 For more information, see [Visuals tutorial](visuals.md) page:
     ```
-    //Define unique visual index.
+    //Define unique visual index
     const int IMAGE_VISUAL_INDEX = 100001;

     //Create property map